 - Your slideshow must contain the CHART or GRAPH in your "Present Day" section regarding your topic from your survey of the class a few weeks ago.
 This chart should illustrate the class feelings regarding your topic.
 You can use this CHART as your illustration for that slide.

-You will present your slideshow to the class starting in the next week or two.
+- You will present your slideshow to the class starting in the next week or two.
 YOU WILL HAVE TO FACE THE CLASS AS YOU PRESENT AND WILL NOT BE ABLE TO TURN AROUND TO VIEW YOUR SLIDESHOW.
 This being the case, you MUST create speaker's NOTES to be able to present your information and details to the class as you go.
 If you turn around to face the screen during your presentation, you will lose 50 percent of your points for each infraction.

 - DO NOT SIMPLY READ THE BULLET POINTS ON YOUR SLIDE SHOW TO THE AUDIENCE!
 We can already read your bullet points.
 Your job is to fill in extra details and information that pertains to the basic outline presented on the slide!
 If you DO simply read your bullet points, Mr. B. will stop you immediately and you will fail your PRESENTATION.

 - Your last SLIDE will simply read: QUESTIONS?
 Be prepared to answer questions regarding your topic as you present and as you complete your presentation.
 All students MUST ask at least ONE question regarding the presentations of other students.
-This will be incorporated into your presentation grade.
+This will be incorporated into your PARTICIPATION grade (see below).

-Part of your presentation grade for this project is how well you pay attention to other presentations.
+- Part of your presentation grade for this project is how well you pay attention to other presentations.
 If you are disruptive or non-attentive to other student presentations, you will receive a deduction of ZERO for your participation grade.